hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-collection-tool/src/main/assemblies/content/readme.txt

 Configuration **********************************************************************************************************
 ------------------------------------------------------------------------------------------------------------------------
-To retrieve test results from ALM and send them to ALM Octane, this tool requires ALM and ALM Octane URLs, authentication details, definition of which runs to retrieve from ALM side.
+To retrieve test results from ALM and send them to ALM Octane, this tool requires ALM and ALM Octane URLs, authentication details, and a definition of which runs to retrieve from ALM.
-All this data can be passed in a configuration file.
+All of this data can be passed in a configuration file.
 For details about the configuration file format and structure, see the end of this readme.

 If the configuration file is named 'conf.xml' and is located in the same directory as this tool, it is automatically detected.
 Otherwise, pass the configuration file pathname as a command-line argument (-c option).

 ------------------------------------------------------------------------------------------------------------------------